python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_5a_randomness.md

 ## For example, how could you generate numbers between 0 and 5, or 0 and 100?
 ## Prove your theory in Python.
 ```
-Make sure you mention random.sample

-# Students if you see the above line ask an instructor.